This is a topic I'm not capable to cover succinctly yet. I'll try my best at the moment and revisit later.

 - Reduce costly debugging

 All practices come with applicable contexts.
 I've seen some well put articles around the necessities of unit testing, whatever the definition of unit is.
-One main context we are under is that it's gonna be a moderately big real project, which means at least months of effort from a few Scrum teams of developers.
+One main context we are under is that it's going to be a moderately big real project, which means at least months of effort from a few Scrum teams of developers.

 On the contrary to common image, tests actually take more skills and effort to write.
 If a test is not well written, it will soon lose maintenance thus become useless.
 A bad written code at least has functionality.